visualjournalist/visualjournalist.github.io/_posts/2020-09-15-what-is-the-us-postal-service.md

 ### RESPONSIBILITIES

 I helped research and write a short script.
 I created a storyboard and a rough animatic.
 I explored stylistic options and decided on a mixture of vector-based and collaged illustrations.
 The assets were drawn in Illustrator, and then composited and synchronized with the audio track in After Effects.
-The animation was published on Facebook and Twiiter.
+The animation was published on Facebook and Twitter.